ShizheHu/TPAMI24_Awesome-Information-Bottleneck/README.md

 # Awesome-Information-Bottleneck

 A curated list of related resources for information bottleneck.
+For more details, please see "Shizhe Hu, Zhengzheng Lou, Xiaoqiang Yan, and Yangdong Ye: A Survey on Information Bottleneck .
+IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 46(8): 5325-5344, Aug.
+2024.".

 ## Contents